 Whether you are entitled to a portion of your spouse’s business largely depends on the categorization of the company as separate or marital property.
 If you are involved in a divorce where your spouse owns a business, you have to protect your financial interests.
 By working with an Asset Division Attorney in Orange County, CA, for your divorce, you can protect yourself during separation.

 The state operates under community property laws.
-If spouses do not have a marital agreement that dictates the separation of assets, and cannot reach an agreement about their assets through mediation, their assets are subject to separation by the court.
+If spouses do not have a marital agreement that dictates the separation of assets and cannot reach an agreement about their assets through mediation, their assets are subject to separation by the court.
 Under community property laws, all of a couple’s marital assets are split equally between spouses.

 Marital or community assets are any assets obtained by either spouse throughout their marriage.
 Separate assets, or any assets gained prior to their marriage, are not divided between spouses.
+Marital assets can include income earned by both spouses during their marriage, property the couple bought together or that either spouse bought using marital assets, and debts either spouse acquired during their marriage.

 There are some exceptions to these rules.
 Separate assets can become marital assets by: